xasmodeanx/sepulcher/SERVERSIDE.md

-# WebStore Services to support Sepulcher
+# Webstore services to support Sepulcher
 [Webstore](https://github.com/Fullaxx/webstore) is the data-storage backend for Sepulcher.
 The following describes how to run webstore in different ways. \
 One webstore instance will be configured for key transfer and the other will support message distribution. \